stefanoborini/book-the-software-company/03-code-quality.md

 In this section, we are going to discuss code quality, which will be intended in its various aspects:

+- Quality of code layout
-- quality of code layout and formatting
+- Quality of code formatting and ordering
-- quality of API documentation
+- Quality of API documentation
 - Accuracy of design of routines, classes, modules.
 - Accuracy of design of interface elements, such as APIs, web APIs, file formats.